 A study of key communicable and non-communicable diseases and related disease agents that are of concern to health educators in a variety of settings.
 In addition, the course will examine the history of disease, the principles of disease occurrence, and human defense mechanisms against disease.
-Prerequisites: HPE 158, HPE 214 or consent of instructor.
+Prerequisites: HPE 158 and 214, or instructor consent.
 Spring, even years.